 The Femme Fierce Leake Street Takeover took place on Saturday 8th March at the Leake Street Tunnel in Waterloo.
 It featured 100 female street artists in an attempt to create the World’s largest continuous mural by multiple artists.

-Femme Fierce Artist Gallery
+Femme Fierce Leake Street Gallery

 For more Inspiring City articles relating to Femme Fierce and for more information on some of the artists featured check out: